spacetelescope/jwst_magic/README.md

     git clone git@github.com:spacetelescope/jwst-fgs-countrate.git
     ```

-5. Install the `jwst-fg-countrate` package by navigating to the directory where the `setup.py` file lives in the `jwst-fg-countrate` package and installing it using `pip`:
+5. Install the `jwst-fgs-countrate` package by navigating to the directory where the `setup.py` file lives in the `jwst-fgs-countrate` package and installing it using `pip`:

     ```
     cd jwst-fgs-countrate/